 We are extremely concerned by the Department's plan to quarantine a large number of substantive topic areas into subcommittees with members that have no voting authority on the full rulemaking committee.
 In addition to the full Accreditation and Innovating rulemaking committee, the Department proposes three subcommittees - Distance Learning and Educational Innovation, Faith-Based Institutions, and TEACH Grants - to serve as technical working groups.
-Although subcommittee members determine which proposal will be presented to the full committee members and participate in the final consensus vote that determines whether the Department must adopt the proposal in crafting the proposed regulation.
+Although subcommittee members determine which proposal will be presented to the full committee, they would not have the opportunity to debate the final proposal with committee members and participate in the final consensus vote that determines whether the Department must adopt the proposal in crafting the proposed regulation.
 To give an example of the breadth of topics covered in one subcommittee, the Distance Learning and Educational Innovation subcommittee will be responsible for discussing six very complex issues, including state authorization, credit hour, instructor interaction, program length, institutional eligibility, and competency-based education.
 Yet those with direct experience on these six complex issues will not have a seat on the full rulemaking committee and will not be able to vote on the final proposal.